The Two Queens Mine fraud of 1908

 The Mine Site today:

 The Two Queens Mine is located in scenic desert country approximately 5 miles northeast of Winkelman.
 The claims are patented, but are not posted against entry.
-The darker orange color on the map represents San Carlos Indian Reservation land.
+The darker orange color on the BLM map represents San Carlos Indian Reservation lands.
 Recreation permits, issued by the tribe, are required for travel on the reservation.
 ATVs are not allowed.
 The mining claims do extend onto BLM land to the west.
 Tribal permits are not required to approach the mine from that direction.

 On January 4th, 1907, the Arizona Republican published a full page article on the development of the Two Queens Mine.
 A description of the camp that was established to serve the miners was provided in this section of the article.